mhkhassan/Pattern-Based-IDS-with-Dry-Run-Firewall/README.md

 ## Running
 Option A: Jupyter Notebook (recommended for exploration)
   1. Start Jupyter
     - pip install notebook # if needed
     - jupyter notebook
   2. Open Assignment1.ipynb and run all cells
     - You will see “Starting the IDS with Firewall...” in the output.
     - Alerts will print to stdout and append to alert_generated.log.
+  3. Stop Sniffing
+    - Press Kernel -> Interrupt, or Ctrl+C in the terminal where the notebook is running.

+Option B: Convert to a Python script (optional)
+  - You can export or refactor the notebook’s Matcher class into a .py script for CLI use.
+  - Then run: sudo python ids.py
+  - Consider adding arguments for interface and BPF filter.

+Permissions
+  - On Unix systems, you’ll likely need sudo/root to capture packets:
+  - sudo open jupyter notebook
+  - or run the kernel with elevated privileges (be careful).

+## Logs and Outputs
+- network_activity.log: general activity from logging (packet summaries).
+- alert_generated.log: alert messages when patterns match.
+- Console: prints alerts in real time.

+Tip: Add .gitignore entries to avoid committing logs:
+- pycache/
+- .venv/
+- *.log

+## Common tweaks and extensions
+- Case-insensitive patterns:
+  - Modify code to compile regex with re.IGNORECASE.
+- Safer firewall:
+  - Keep Enabled=false by default; if enabling real blocking, clearly document the iptables/nftables commands and risks.
+- Filtering scope:
+  - Limit capture to relevant ports, e.g., sniff(filter="tcp port 80 or 443").
+- Structured logging:
+  - Add a JSON alert log including src/dst IPs and ports.
+- Dedup/rate limiting:
+  - Cache alerts and aggregate duplicates to reduce noise.
+- Offline testing:
+  - Add a sample .pcap and process with scapy.rdpcap to test without live capture.

+## Troubleshooting
+- Permission denied or no packets captured:
+  - Run with sudo/admin or specify a network interface.
+- No alerts:
+  - Verify patterns in config.ini and that traffic actually contains those strings.
+- Too many alerts:
+  - Tighten patterns (use proper regex boundaries) and add dedup logic.

+## Disclaimer
+This software is provided “as is” without warranty.
+Use at your own risk.
+The authors are not responsible for misuse or damages.